-Local Area Co-ordination - older adults
+Local Area Co-ordination

-• we work across the Borders and have bases in Duns, Galashiels, Hawick, Kelso and Peebles
+We work across the Borders and have bases in Duns, Galashiels, Hawick, Kelso and Peebles.

 How could the LAC team help me?